caltechlibrary/distillery/README.md

 - `distill.py` retrieves metadata, converts images, writes metadata, uploads to S3, and creates ArchivesSpace records
 - `islandora.py` converts metadata and TIFFs to formats for Islandora, uploads and ingests the archival object folders as “book” items, records the proper digital object URLs in ArchivesSpace

+## Configuration

+1. Copy the `example-settings.ini` to `settings.ini` and set appropriate values.
+1. Copy the `example-users.csv` to `users.csv` and add authorized users.

 ## TODO & Ideas

 - Move files to a structure and location appropriate for copying to LTO tape.
 [Caltech Library Wiki: Transferring to LTO tape for preservation](https://caltechlibrary.atlassian.net/l/c/yJFLPJtJ)